YouTube video

 Highlights

-• Wine tasting: 3 wines with a cheese board
+• Wine tasting with a sommelier

 • Led by a food-specialized guide